The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 ## Agent

 The AI equivalent of a _component_ or _service_, which orchestrates other components and services in an autonomous or semi-autonomous way to help a user perform a task.
-Hence, an agent might invoke non-AI tools, such as a web search or a weather reporting service, and use an [LLM](#large-language-model) to both construct queries of these services and to interpret their results, to format a response to the user, etc. Agents may be designed to perform actions automatically for the user, although this &ldquo;power&rdquo; needs to be carefully designed and tested, depending on the severity of unintended consequences.
+Hence, an agent might invoke non-AI tools, such as a web search or a weather reporting service, and use an [LLM](#large-language-model) to both construct queries of these services and to interpret their results, to format a [Response](#response) to the user, etc. Agents may be designed to perform actions automatically for the user, although this &ldquo;power&rdquo; needs to be carefully designed and tested, depending on the severity of unintended consequences.
 Often, agents are designed to recommend actions the user should take or at least request user confirmation before taking actions.
 Agents are an old concept in AI research with recent, resurgent interest.

 ## AI Actor